 That’s okay, too!
 On those less messy days, a good wipedown with a warm cloth should do the trick.
 Since young toddlers are prone to diaper rash, be sure to put extra emphasis on making the area is both dry and clean at the end of a wipe-down.

 When it comes to how often you should bathe your toddler, there’s no one-size-fits-all answer.
-So long as she stays fairly clean, and isn’t showing signs of irritation from bathing too often, stick with the routine that works best for your family.
+So long as they stay fairly clean, and isn’t showing signs of irritation from bathing too often, stick with the routine that works best for your family.

 - “To Bathe or Not to Bathe.”
 Healthy Children.
 American Academy of Pediatrics, November 21 2015.
 Web.